chnyda/taikungoclient/client/docs/AllowedHostListDto.md

 HasAccessProfileName returns a boolean if a field has been set.

-### SetAccessProfileNameNil

-`func (o *AllowedHostListDto) SetAccessProfileNameNil(b bool)`

- SetAccessProfileNameNil sets the value for AccessProfileName to be an explicit nil

-### UnsetAccessProfileName
-`func (o *AllowedHostListDto) UnsetAccessProfileName()`

-UnsetAccessProfileName ensures that no value is present for AccessProfileName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)